Parabolic dynamics and Anisotropic Banach spaces: Introduction

 \begin{rem} Even though the above Lemma shows that it is always possible to reduce our setting to a linear model by a conjugation, such conjugation is typically of rather low regularity.
-We will see shortly that considering $F$, and related objects, of high regularity is essential for the questions we are interested in.
-It is not obvious to us how to characterise the flows for which \eqref{eq:renorm-hp} holds, for very smooth $F$.
+We will see shortly that requiring $F$, and related objects, to be of high regularity is essential for the questions we are interested in.
+It is not obvious to us how to characterize the flows for which \eqref{eq:renorm-hp} holds for very smooth $F$.
 Yet, such a condition clearly singles out some smaller class of flows (compared to Lemma \ref{lem:classify}) to which our theory applies.
-Note however that there are plenty of examples, see Appendix \ref{sec:examples} \end{rem}
+Note however that there are plenty of examples, see Section \ref{sec:examples}. \end{rem}